 Our Product Range

 MOQ is 500kg for first orders — enough to run thorough jar tests and pilot trials before committing to bulk supply.
-Standard delivery is 7-10 days; urgent orders ship in 3-5 days from stock.
+Standard delivery is 7-10 days; urgent timing can be checked against China factory stock by grade.

 Not Sure Which to Choose?

-Send us your wastewater analysis (pH, TSS, COD, conductivity) and we will recommend the right type and grade within 24 hours.
-We also offer free samples for testing.
+Send us your wastewater analysis (pH, TSS, COD, conductivity, and sludge type if applicable) and we will recommend the right type and grade within 24 hours.
+We also offer free samples for jar testing at your facility or in our lab.

 Get a Quote